trydydd/slimemoldgrappling/content/resources/vocabulary.md

 **Interpersonal Coordination**: Adjusting one's movements in response to others.

-**Invariant**: An unchanging element within various movements or actions.

 **Motor Learning**: The process of acquiring and refining movement skills.

 **Nonlinear Pedagogy**: An instructional approach emphasizing exploration and variability in learning.